alishanstyles/MTA-Daily-Ridership/README.md

 Metro-North: Total Estimated Ridership     The daily total estimated Metro-North ridership.
 Blank value indicates that the ridership data was not or is not currently available or applicable.                                                              metro_north_total_estimated_ridership   Number

-Metro-North: % of Comparable Pre-Pandemic Day The daily ridership estimate as a percentage of Metro-North ridership on an equivalent day prior to the COVID-19 pandemic. metro_north_of_comparable_pre_pandemic_day
+Metro-North: % of Comparable Pre-Pandemic Day The daily ridership estimate as a percentage of Metro-North ridership on an equivalent day prior to the COVID-19 pandemic.                                                                                    metro_north_of_comparable_pre_pandemic_day Number

+Access-A-Ride: Total Scheduled Trips       The daily total scheduled Access-A-Ride trips.
+Blank value indicates that the ridership data was not or is not currently available or applicable.                                                              access_a_ride_total_scheduled_trips      Number

+Access-A-Ride: % of Comparable Pre-Pandemic Day   The daily total scheduled trips as a percentage of total scheduled trips on an equivalent day prior to the COVID-19 pandemic.                                                                              access_a_ride_of_comparable_pre_pandemic_day   Number

+Bridges and Tunnels: Total Traffic         The daily total Bridges and Tunnels traffic.         bridges_and_tunnels_total_traffic         Number

+Bridges and Tunnels: % of Comparable Pre-Pandemic Day    The daily total traffic as a percentage of total traffic on an equivalent day prior to the COVID-19 pandemic.                                                                                       bridges_and_tunnels_of_comparable_pre_pandemic_day
                                                                                                                                           Number

-Access-A-Ride: Total Scheduled Trips
-The daily total scheduled Access-A-Ride trips.
-Blank value indicates that the ridership data was not or is not currently available or applicable. access_a_ride_total_scheduled_trips
-Number
-Access-A-Ride: % of Comparable Pre-Pandemic Day
-The daily total scheduled trips as a percentage of total scheduled trips on an equivalent day prior to the COVID-19 pandemic.
-Blank value indicates that the ridership data was not or is not currently available or applicable. access_a_ride_of_comparable_pre_pandemic_day
-Number
-Bridges and Tunnels: Total Traffic
-The daily total Bridges and Tunnels traffic.
-Blank value indicates that the ridership data was not or is not currently available or applicable. bridges_and_tunnels_total_traffic
-Number
-Bridges and Tunnels: % of Comparable Pre-Pandemic Day The daily total traffic as a percentage of total traffic on an equivalent day prior to the COVID-19 pandemic.
-Blank value indicates that the ridership data was not or is not currently available or applicable. bridges_and_tunnels_of_comparable_pre_pandemic_day Number
-Staten Island Railway: Total Estimated Ridership
-The daily total estimated SIR ridership. staten_island_railway_total_estimated_ridership
+Staten Island Railway: Total Estimated Ridership   The daily total estimated SIR ridership.    staten_island_railway_total_estimated_ridership   Number
-Number

 Staten Island Railway: % of Comparable Pre-Pandemic Day   The daily ridership estimate as a percentage of SIR ridership on an equivalent day prior to the COVID-19 pandemic.                                                                             staten_island_railway_of_comparable_pre_pandemic_day    Number

+## Executive Summary
+### Data Cleaning Steps
+While viewing the data I noticed there was a date column which contained the month, day of the month and year in number form.
+Since I wanted to complete analysis for each of these I created a function that extracted the month, day of the month and year and created a column for Month, Year and Day of Week using (dt) dateeime functions.
+This changed the dtypes for month and day of week to objects making it easier to use within my analysis.

+### Key Visualizations
+Include key visualizations that highlight important aspects of the data.
+Use graphs, charts, or any other visual representation to make your points.